syncfusion-content/wpf-docs/wpf/SfChart/Styling-and-Customization.md

 Other than the above properties, all the segments have the following properties like a metadata for the datapoint and series.

-XData - This property returns the actual Y value of that particular segment.
+XData - This property returns the actual X value of that particular segment.

 YData - This property returns the actual Y value of that particular segment.